rkyleg/scope/extra/roadmap.md

 Armadillo tries to balance simplicity and ease-of-use with *enough* features and extensibility.
 With that in mind, here is the high level roadmap for development.

+# Current State
+The current structure of the core Armadillo, editors, plugins, and settings is fairly stable now, although could change for 2.0.

 # Ongoing Updates
 Improvements to be made sometime before or for version 2.0